Section 2907.13 | Fraudulent assisted reproduction.

 (B) No health care professional shall, in connection with an assisted reproduction procedure, knowingly do any of the following:

-(1) Use human reproductive material from the health care provider, donor, or any other person while performing the procedure if the patient receiving the procedure has not expressly consented to the use of that material.
+(1) Use human reproductive material from the health care professional, donor, or any other person while performing the procedure if the patient receiving the procedure has not expressly consented to the use of that material;

 (3) Misrepresent to the patient receiving the procedure any material information about the donor's profile, including the types of information listed in division (A)(2) of section 3111.93 of the Revised Code, or the manner or extent to which the material will be used.